 Hexagon and Bow Front aquariums offer a whole new experience for aquarium keepers.
-The greatly improved viewing area makes these tank a pure joy to populate with some really terrific and interesting critters.
+The greatly improved viewing area makes these tanks a pure joy to populate with some terrific and interesting critters.
 Many of these kits include filtration and lighting fixtures.
 The new LED tanks are really impressive.

 06 of 11

 Most hobby grade air pumps use a vibrating rubber diaphragm to produce compressed air.
 These diaphragms become cracked over time and cease to produce air.
-While these types of air pumps are relatively inexpensive, they normally don't produce a high volume of air for very long and will need to be replaced on a regular basis.
+While these types of air pumps are relatively inexpensive, they normally don't produce a high volume of air for very long and will need to be replaced regularly.

-Piston driven air pumps, on the other hand, reliably produce a high volume of air at a good pressure for a long period of time.
+Piston-driven air pumps, on the other hand, reliably produce a high volume of air at a good pressure for a long period.
 These pumps do cost a bit more, but they are considered to be the Cadillac of aquarium air pumps and make great gifts for aquarists who rely on an air pump to drive equipment.